open-contracting/standard-development-handbook/docs/meta/style_guide.rst

 -  "potential supplier" for a potential participant in a contracting process
 -  "unsuccessful tenderer" not "unsuccessful bidder"

+For processes:

+-  "contracting (or planning) process", unless the sentence relates to only one or the other
+-  "(contracting or planning) process", if the sentence relates to a scope of uniqueness
+-  "planning process" not "planning stage"
+-  Never refer to an "OCDS process", "OCDS contracting process" or "OCDS planning process". "contracting process" and "planning process" refer to real-world processes, never to their OCDS representation.
+In OCDS, there are only releases and records.

 For procurement concepts:

--  "planning process" not "planning stage"
 -  "organization" not "party" or "entity", except in cases like "procuring entity" or "third party"
 -  "bid" not "tender", which is already used to describe the opportunity or solicitation
--  Never refer to an "OCDS process", "OCDS contracting process" or "OCDS planning process". "contracting process" and "planning process" refer to real-world processes, never to their OCDS representation.
-In OCDS, there are only releases and records.
--  "contracting (or planning) process", unless the sentence relates to only one or the other
--  "(contracting or planning) process", if the sentence relates to a scope of uniqueness
+-  Use the order "goods", "services" and "works" (alphabetical)

 When describing data: